-El Segundo, CA (CNN) — Keroppi.
+El Segundo, California (CNN) — Keroppi.
 Chococat.
 Gudetama.
 Aggretsuko.

 No, those aren't the names of hip nightclubs.
 They're some of the famous characters developed by Japanese company Sanrio.